-The drill was then moved to Mountjoy Township to drill a porphry/gold target.
+The drill was then moved to Mountjoy Townshiip to drill a porphry/gold target.
 Three attemps were made with the hole being stopped at 70m after going through 60m of fine sand then into coarse gravel.
 The drill was then moved 2km north to test the strongest Caron property IP anomaly.
-The Caron hole successfully collared through 80m of overburdon.
-The drill hole intersected graphitic sediments, which generated the IP anomaly.
-A third more southerly Mountjoy Township hole planned to test the porphyry zones to the southeast was deferred to a winter program at the request of the patented surface rights owner.
+The hole intersected graphitic sediments, which explained the IP anomaly.
+A third more southerly Mountjoy Township hole planned to test the porphyry zones to the southeast was deferred to a future winter program at the request of the patented surface rights owner.